Tuburan, Cebu: Philippine revolution

+Battle of Tuburan

+April 7 of 1898, during the ongoing revolution, Maxilom went home to Tuburan to defend the town against an incoming attack from Spanish armed forces and loyalist Filipinos.
+With the help of then-gobernadorcillo Fausto Tabotabo, he rallied the townspeople to battle on April 15, with casualties of 45 Cebuanos, among them are relatives of Maxilom.
+In the midst of the battle, the Spanish burned almost every building in the town center, sparing the parish church, the convent at its yard, and the municipal building, which was the house of Don Fausto.

 Tuburan as Cebu's largest municipality

-Tuburan is still the largest municipality in Cebu.
-But before the 1950s it was even bigger than the land area of Cebu City.
-The town's land area decreased in size when the former barangay Tabuelan separated from Tuburan to become the Municipality of Tabuelan in 1953.
+Starting with only one barrio during the early beginning of its founding which was Barangay Putat, Tuburan is still the largest municipality in Cebu.
+But before the 1950s, Tuburan had a much larger land area, even bigger than Cebu City's.
+The municipality's land area was reduced significantly in size when its former barangay, Tabuelan, which also happened to be its biggest barangay at the time, was separated from Tuburan to form its own municipality in 1953 on the reason that Tabuelan is far from the town center (about 12 kilometers away), leading the then-barangay to not be properly maintained and administer the needs of its people there.
+The local government of Tuburan initially opposed of the idea, but when it was supported by the higher authorities, they have no choice but to let go of Tabuelan and avoid economic and sociopolitical problems.

 Geography

 Tuburan is bordered to the north by the town of Tabuelan, to the west is the Tañon Strait, to the east are the towns of Carmen, Catmon and Sogod, and to the south is the town of Asturias.
 It is 82 km from Cebu City.

 Tuburan is the largest municipality in Cebu in terms of land area.
 It also has the most number of barangays for a municipality in Cebu.
 And it is also the only municipality in Cebu to have numerous barangays with very small population count.
 Most of these barangays are located in the mountains.
 The barangay with the lowest population count is Barangay Kanlunsing with 210 people as of 2016, though the barangay with the lowest recorded population count on Cebu Island is located in the nearby municipality of Catmon, which is the Barangay of Amancion, with 190 people in 2016.